Less is more.

 Riches don’t make a man rich, they only make him busier.

-Last summer, I went to South Korea for a 4-months mission as a web architect.
+Last summer, I went to South Korea for a 4-months mission as a software engineer.
 I thought it would be the ideal moment to go and experiment a little.
 How hard can it be to live with a number of things so small I can always enumerate them?
 Well, the answer is “Surprisingly easy”.

-I took only a few clothes, my computer, phone, earphones and camera — and of course my passport and other papers.
+I took only a few pieces of clothing, my computer, phone, earphones and camera — and of course my passport and other papers.
 I packed everything in my favorite backpack — which can contain 40 liters, although it wasn’t full — and left.

 During my stay, I was less inclined to spend time alone at home, except for sleeping or working on my master thesis.